AzureKn1ght/WhizPlatform/README.md

 <!-- CONTACT -->
 ## Contact

-If you have any further questions or comments, please feel free to contact any of our core contributors:
+If you have any further questions or comments, please feel free to reach out to any of our core contributors:

 * [AzureKn1ght](https://github.com/AzureKn1ght)
 * [Bright3stday](https://github.com/Bright3stday)